Live interactive sessions online

 Students are required to take three additional modules to round out their preclinical experience and prepare for the clinical rotations.
-Trends & Topics is a stand-alone six week course.
+Trends & Topics is a stand-alone six week course and Clinical Skills and Research Methodology may be taken concurrently with other preclinical modules.
 The Day-One Clinical Skills Course introduces foundational clinical skills on the first day of medical school.
-Along with research methodology, the clinical skills module spans the entire preclinical curriculum and is taken concurrently with other modules.
+Along with Research Methodology, the clinical skills module spans the entire preclinical curriculum and is taken concurrently with other modules.

 - Trends & Topics in Medicine: Trends & Topics in Medicine includes case studies in behavioral medicine, legal medicine, ethics, and integrative medicine, nutrition, and preventive medicine to offer the student a well-rounded exposure to current issues facing medicine.

 - Clinical Skills: Throughout the preclinical curriculum, students will build upon their clinical skills, especially in history taking and physical examination.
-As students prepare to enter clinical rotations, they complete an in-person, on-site assessment of a “patient.”
+Before entering clinical rotations, students must complete a one-week Advanced Clinical Skills Course.
+This includes an in-person, on-site assessment of a “patient.”

-Throughout the e-ITM and the preclinical modules, each student meets regularly with an academic adviser who will help direct their studies as well as assess his/her progress.
+Throughout the preclinical phase, each student meets regularly with an academic adviser who will help direct their studies as well as assess his/her progress.
 Before the system-based modules, students will be asked to select a physician mentor.
 Mentors do not teach case content or biomedical theory, but offer clinical experience and advice relevant to the student’s current system-based module.
 Learn more about Student Support.

 Students are required to participate in Journal Club (JC) upon enrolling in the system-based preclinical modules, though all students and faculty are invited to attend JC sessions.
 Each student must present at least one article while enrolled in the system-based modules and once during the clinical phase.